ahuoad/-siem-internship/siem-internship-phase-1/Writeups/0_lab_setup.md

 # Lab Setup Verification

+## Introduction
+In cybersecurity operations, centralizing and analyzing logs from multiple systems is critical for detecting threats, investigating incidents, and ensuring compliance.
+This lab sets up a Security Information and Event Management (SIEM) environment using Wazuh, an open-source SIEM platform, to collect and analyze security events from both Linux and Windows hosts.
+On Windows systems, Sysmon is deployed to enhance native logging by providing detailed information about process creation, network connections, and system changes.
+Together, Wazuh and Sysmon provide a powerful, real-time monitoring and alerting system for threat detection and visibility across the network.

 ## Description
 Initial configuration of a cybersecurity lab with Wazuh SIEM on Ubuntu and Windows log forwarding, including Sysmon deployment for enhanced monitoring.